What you need to know about your course

 The college operates with the Academic Regulations as set by our university partners.
 It is important that students are aware of the Academic Regulations pertaining to their programme of study.
 Current Academic Regulations are available here:-

-Click here to read the Universities policies and regulations.
+Click here to read Staffordshire University's standard terms and conditions.

 Policies and Procedures

 Making a Complaint

 The college seeks to continually improve the quality of its services and meet student expectations.
 If we have fallen below the standard that a student expects, we would like to know so that we can address the shortcoming.